SeanWong24/json-expr/README.md

 const evaluator = new Evaluator();

 // load default functions (can also be custom set of function)
-// this method can be called multiple time, the later might override the previous if two functions has the same name evaluator.addFns(DEFAULT_FNS);
+// this method can be called multiple times, the later might override the previous if two functions has the same name evaluator.addFns(DEFAULT_FNS);

 // obtain the JSON object to be evaluated